Crash Reporting

 };

-A crash report’s body, represented in JavaScript by CrashReportBody, contains the following field:
+A crash report’s body, represented in JavaScript by CrashReportBody, contains the following fields:

 Reason Description